 But who is going to protect your finances during this difficult transition?

-Regardless of when someone decides to end their marriage, I advise them not to try to go through the process without a Certified Divorce Financial Analyst® (CDFA®) to protect their financial interests as a part of the divorce team.
-Yes, I said team.
+Regardless of when someone decides to end their marriage, I advise them not to try to go through the process without a Certified Divorce Financial Analyst® (CDFA®) to protect their financial interests as a part of their divorce team.
+Yes, I said divorce team.
 You don’t have to go through this alone.

 Marriage is about love; divorce is about money.
 If you were not the financial manager of your marriage, you may not have all the information you need at your fingertips.
 What will you need to know?
 Everything!
 What you own, what you owe, what you both earn, and what you both spend.

 You go to a divorce lawyer for legal advice and strategy; your CDFA professional is the instrument to clarify the financial aspects of the strategy.
 Your CDFA gets and analyzes the numbers of your life, and helps you quantify your goals.
-This makes it easier for your attorney to move forward with the legal process, and can help to speed a successful outcome.
+This makes it easier for your attorney to move forward with the legal process and can help to speed a successful outcome.

 Working with clients and their lawyers, a CDFA forecasts both the short- and long-term effects of the proposed settlement, letting you know what the financial future may bring with Settlement A vs. Settlement B. She can give your attorney the reports and tools he may need to help settle your case.
 Your team will forecast your future needs, as well as answering the basic question: Will I Be OK?
 And the other questions, as well: Can I keep the house, or do we need to sell it and move?
 How will we get the kids through college?
 How can I pay for courses to prepare for a new job or career?
 How will I just pay the bills?
 All these require a mix of short-term and long-term planning that your CDFA can do.